.st0{fill:#FFFFFF;}

 We're also told to expect a very dry winter -- so even though it is cold, the fruit trees will need a frequent drink of water, though not necessarily every day if conditions are cloudy or overcast.

 An early spring should mean a better citrus fruit set for 2017, as well as a bountiful harvest for the peaches, nectarines, plums etc. in this whole general area.
-2016 was a lousy year for oranges because of the very late winter cycle that interferred with the citrus blossoming.
+2016 was a lousy year for oranges because of the very late winter cycle that interfered with the citrus blossoming.

 All this because of a neutral or a weak La Nino.